 When dancing the Smooth dances (Foxtrot, Waltz, Tango, Viennese Waltz) there is body contact.
 The leader simply moves in the direction that he wants his follower to go and she will happily follow.

 Since there is no body contact in the Rhythm dances, the partners use their frame for connection.
 In ballroom dancing, the frame is how you hold your arms in relation to your partner.
 The leader’s weight change is conveyed to the follower through a slight resistance in the arms.
 This technique makes you a better partner.

 Read this post to learn about being a good partner in everyday life.

 #2 – Dance Position

 The definition of the ballroom dancing technique called Dance Position is, “Where you stand in relation to your partner“.
 With this in mind, learn the fundamental signals that indicate which dance position you’ll be using.
-A few of the most common ones are:
+No discussion of ballroom dancing basics would be complete without an explanation of the most common Dance Positions.

 Standing in a dance hold facing each other.

 Positioned apart and facing each other with a one or two-hand hold.